1960 International Meeting of Communist and Workers Parties

-In 1960 an International Meeting of Communist and Workers Parties was held in Moscow.
-It was preceded by a conference of 12 Communist and Workers Parties of Socialist countries held in Moscow November 1957 and the Bucharest Conference of Representatives of Communist and Workers Parties in June 1960.
+An International Meeting of Communist and Workers Parties was held in Moscow, Soviet Union, November 10–December 1, 1960.
+It was preceded by a conference of 12 Communist and Workers Parties of Socialist countries held in Moscow in November 1957 and the Bucharest Conference of Representatives of Communist and Workers Parties in June 1960.
 Issues discussed at these meetings are associated with the Sino-Soviet split.
+It was followed by an international meeting in Moscow in June 1969.